hucker/splint/README.md

 Each Splint function returns 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.
 The rule functions that you write don't need to use generators.
-They can return a wide variety of output (e.g., Boolean, List of Boolean, `SplintResult`, List of `SplintResult`), or you can write a generator that yields results as they are checked.
+They can return a variety of output (e.g., Boolean, List of Boolean, `SplintResult`, List of `SplintResult`), or you can write a generator that yields results as they are checked.

-Alternatively you can not use a pytest style, discovered set of rules.
-Just hand a list of rules and it will happily run them for you.
+Alternatively you can ignore the file and folder discovery mechanism provide list of rules as regular python functions and `Splint` will happily run them for you.

 ```python
 import splint